mydogjavascript/final_project/README.md

 ### https://docs.google.com/presentation/d/1jLxOb1EkOrz2bPw1YZ-Z6WS_bTuhQcq5VOKu3fQD41U/edit?usp=sharing

 #### Dataset Description
 US data, for 1997-2002, from police-reported car crashes in which there is a harmful event (people or property), and from which at least one vehicle was towed.
-Data are restricted to front-seat occupants, include only a subset of the variables recorded, and are restricted in other ways also.
+Data is restricted to front-seat occupants, include only a subset of the variables recorded, and is restricted in other ways.
 #### Format
 A data frame with 26217 observations on the following 15 variables:
 ##### dvcat